shu-ying789/terraform-provider-azurerm/website/docs/r/capacity_reservation_group.html.markdown

 * `name` - (Required) The name which should be used for this Capacity Reservation Group.
 Changing this forces a new Capacity Reservation Group to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the Capacity Reservation Group exists.

 ---

 * `tags` - (Optional) A mapping of tags which should be assigned to the Capacity Reservation Group.

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Capacity Reservation Group should be located.
-Changing this forces a newCapacity Reservation Group to be created.
+Changing this forces a new Capacity Reservation Group to be created.

 ## Attributes Reference